Temporary Parking Passes

 Temporary passes for ADA (Americans with Disabilities Act) parking and Special Needs-ADA designated spaces are reserved for persons with vehicles displaying the correct authorization to park there.
 These are designated tow-away zones for violators.
 This restriction is enforced 24 hours a day, seven days a week.
 A violation of this policy could result in a ticket being issued as well.

 Any faculty, staff, student, or University affiliate wishing to park in University-controlled ADA parking must have their vehicle registered with the Department of Public Safety Office of Parking Services.
-A properly designated permit must be affixed to the vehicle as required by the Vehicle Registration and Parking Policy, Section II, (A).
-In addition to having a parking permit, the vehicle must display a University-issued ADA parking permit.
+A properly designated permit must be affixed to the vehicle as required by the Vehicle Registration and Parking Policy.
+In addition to having a parking permit, the vehicle must display either State issued ADA parking credentials or a Temporary University issued ADA Hangtag.
 To obtain a University-issued ADA permit, the person who registered the vehicle must present written documentation showing the operator is entitled to be issued an ADA permit.
 Displaying a state ADA parking placard alone does not permit parking in a University-controlled ADA parking space.